0256 No3. Circle Square

 Environmentally sustainable, new build 288,000sqft office building at Circle Square, with associated new public realm space; Symphony Gardens.

-A long format, York Handmade brick is proposed with a dark red, weatherstruck mortar joint.
-Window frames will be dark bronze, with structural glass arched windows at ground floor level.
+A long-format, York Handmade brick is used, with a dark red, weatherstruck mortar joint.
+Window frames are a metallic mid-bronze, with structural glass arched windows at ground floor level.

 Client: